 There’s something deeply comforting about ticking off boxes, knowing that with each check your family is a little safer.
-Rest easy with our full home security check, which takes you on a safety review of your home’s alarm system, windows and doors, locks, various emergency detectors, and other safety measures.
+Rest easy with our full home security monitoring check, which takes you on a safety review of your home’s burglar alarm system, window alarms, and door alarms, locks, various emergency detectors, like carbon monoxide detectors, and other safety measures.

-☐ Advertise your system.
+☐ Advertise your security system supplier.
 Sometimes the best burglar deterrent is a well-advertised home alarm system – even if you don’t actually have one.
 Err on the safe side and install a few signs in your windows and yard.

 ☐ Outdoor lighting is your friend.
 Flood lights, especially motion-activated ones, help scare off prowlers before they even have a chance to break in.